Eachsoft/EachPy/docs/README.md

 ### Install from cloned repository ###

+Use Git or Github desktop to clone the repository, or just download the source zip.
-If you do not have build and setuptools install them with these commands
+If you do not have build and setuptools install them with these commands.
 ```
 python3 -m pip install --upgrade build
 pip3 install --upgrade pip